Time To Read: 25 minutes

 Choose a hearing aid that suits your lifestyle

-Hearing aids have many features which are lifestyle dependant.
+Hearing aids have many features which are lifestyle dependent.
 These include wind noise cancellation, speech in car, special music settings, theatre and phone options.

 Your best hearing solution should allow you to use it in a variety of situations with as little bother as possible.
 We find that too many little issues add up and may result to you giving up on the solution over time.